sciZer0/7/v/README.md

 Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's Circulating Supply.

 For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years), and the Ethereum blockchain – maybe at one day in the future.
-But in reality, no one of them is able to start decreasing its native token's Circulating Supply.
+But in reality, no one of them and other existing blockchains is able to start decreasing its native token's Circulating Supply.

 Ideally, a blockchain must start decreasing its native token's Circulating Supply from day one.